-USAID's People-to-People Partnership for Peace Fund supports Israeli-Palestinian partnerships that build on a proven record of solving common economic and social development challenges.
+USAID's People-to-People Partnership for Peace Fund supports Israeli-Palestinian partnerships that address common development challenges.
 USAID will award funding through two initiatives including the People-to-People Partnership for Peace Fund Grant Activity and the Palestinian-Israeli Business Opportunities: Building Regional Economic Bridges (BREB) activity.

 Palestinian-Israeli Business Opportunities: Building Regional Economic Bridges (BREB) Activity

 Building Regional Economic Bridges (BREB) activity will build the foundations of peace through economic linkages.
 The activity will work to overcome barriers between Palestinian and Israeli private sector and promote joint economic and applied research opportunities at individual and institutional levels.
 BREB will build trust between buyers and sellers in the region through information sharing and joint participation in economic growth and knowledge sharing activities.

 Programmatic Goal: Promote mutually beneficial partnerships between Israelis and Palestinians to increase economic growth and joint prosperity.